AccumulateNetwork/accumulate-docs/setup/node-setup-using-binaries.md

 &#x20;**Prepare your machine**&#x20;

 You will need to identify which user you would like to run the Accumulate process under.
 It is generally not advisable to run as `root` and creation of a dedicated `accumulate` user without sudo privileges may be appropriate.
-Whenver you see `<accumulate_user>` in any of the command examples below, replace it with this user.
+Whenver you see `<accumulate_user>` in any of the command examples below, replace it with your chosen user.

 You will also need to create a working directory for the Accumulate config and data files which your chosen user account will need full access to.
 This can be in a subdirectory of the user's `home` directory or you could place it under `/opt`.
-Whenever you see `<working_dir>` in any of the command examples below, replace it with this directory.
+Whenever you see `<working_dir>` in any of the command examples below, replace it with your chosen directory.

 &#x20;**Install the accumulated binary**&#x20;